Sirius-social/sirius-sdk-python/how-tos/robotic_process_automation/README.rst

    or you may run in debugger to check how it works step-by-step

-3. Scan QR code of **Sirius Bank** virtual assistance to get digital service from bank.
+3. Scan QR code of **Sirius Bank** virtual assistance to get digital service from bank...

    .. image:: https://github.com/Sirius-social/sirius-sdk-python/blob/master/docs/_static/bank_qr.png?raw=true
      :height: 200px